University Children Clinical Hospital in Białystok

 Ludwig Zamenhoff University Children Clinical Hospital in Białystok (Uniwersytecki Dziecięcy Szpital Kliniczny im.
-L. Zamenhofa w Białymstoku) is a children hospital located in the Piaski district in Bialystok, the capital of Podlaskie Voivodeship.
+L. Zamenhofa w Białymstoku) is a children hospital in the Piaski district of Białystok, Poland.
 The hospital is the largest children's hospital in north-eastern Poland.
 It contains 15 clinics and departments, trauma center for children, emergency ward, over 350 beds, over 250 doctors and more than 400 nurses.
 In 2018 it treated about 20,000 patients in hospitalization as well as 120,000 in specialist clinics.